GPTP-workshop/gptp-workshop.github.io/schedule.md

 GPTP-2019 will be held in the Dean's meeting room, 3405A/B in the College of Engineering at Michigan State University.
-The College of Engineering is located between South Shaw Lane and Wilson Road, on 428 S.Shaw Ln on MSU's East Lansing Campus.
+The College of Engineering is located between South Shaw Lane and Wilson Road, on 428 S.Shaw Ln. on MSU's East Lansing Campus.

-Room 3405A/B is on the third floor, adjacent to the office of the Dean of Engineering.
+You find room 3405A/B on the third floor, on the "4" wing, adjacent to the office of the Dean of Engineering.